two women smiling

 • Diarrhea

-• Feelings of weakness or numbness in your arms, hands or legs
+• Feelings of weakness or numbness in your arms, hands, legs or face

 • Sudden, bad headache